tdiprima/ML-Python-Projects/PyTorch/notes/logits.md

 **The logits layer** takes all the information the computer has gathered from the picture and turns it into a set of numbers.
 These numbers aren't probabilities yet, they're just a bunch of random values that represent **how confident** the computer is in its guess.

-Next, these numbers get sent to another layer called the **"softmax" layer.** This layer takes those random values and turns them into **probabilities** - basically, it decides how likely it is that the picture is a cat or a dog.
+Next, these numbers get sent to another layer called the **"softmax" layer.** This layer takes those random values and turns them into **probabilities** &ndash; basically, it decides how likely it is that the picture is a cat or a dog.

 So, the **"logits layer"** is just a step in the process of teaching the computer to recognize pictures.
 It's like a middleman that helps turn the computer's observations into a final answer.